Who Provides Long Term Care?

 Who Pays For Assisted Living & Nursing Home Care?

-- Will pay for nursing home care depending on income
+- Covers the costs for nursing home care depending on income

 - Will pay for nursing home after one “qualifies” by spending down assets